neelmewada/CrystalEngine/Docs/Build.md

 cmake -B Build/Windows -S . -G "Visual Studio 17 2022" -Wno-dev
 ```

 Now, you can either build the host tools and other targets through visual studio or Xcode, or you can run the following command to build instead.
-Note: It's recommended to use **debug** builds in case there are issues with Development or Release builds.
+Note: It's recommended to use **debug** builds in case you experience issues with Development or Release builds.
+Host tools are command line tools used by standalone platform build.
+Hence they must be built before doing standalone build.

 ```sh
 cmake --build Build/Windows --config Debug --target HostTools -Wno-dev
 ```

-If you want to build the editor too, you can either build and run the EditorLauncher target from Visual studio, or via command line:
+**Recommended**: However, if you want to build the editor GUI tolls, you can either build and run the `EditorLauncher` target from Visual studio, or via command line:

 ```sh
 cmake --build Build/Windows --config Debug --target EditorLauncher -Wno-dev
 ```

-## Building standalone
+## Building standalone (optional)

 The standalone build has the GameSystem_Test application, which you can run to play-test the engine in standalone mode.